SylwiaGrudkowska/JDemetra-documentation/pages/theory/SA_SEATS.md

 means that the impact of the given impulse on the time series is more and more pronounced in time.
 This behaviour is not in line with the developments that can be identified in actual economic series.
-Therefore, the models estimated by TRAMO/SEATS (and X-13ARIMA-SEATS) have never inverse roots in $B$ with modulus greater than 1.
+Therefore, the models estimated by TRAMO-SEATS (and X-13ARIMA-SEATS) have never inverse roots in $B$ with modulus greater than 1.

 The characteristic equations associated with the regular and the